liushang17/AEnet/README.md

 ### ASP-Expression Network
 At the ASP-Expression Network step, AEN would detect the relationship between ASP usage preference and gene expression dynamic and construct ASP-Expression Network for each sample.

-Inputs.
-The Gene expression matrix with cell as column, gene as row, and expression as value, as well as the cell metadata with the cell resource information.
+Inputs: The Gene expression matrix with cell as column, gene as row, and expression as value, as well as the cell metadata with the cell resource information.
 The Cell-junction CPM matrix and the ASPs metadata from the above step are also needed.

 Step1: detect the relationship between ASPs usage preference and gene expression dynamic.
 Spearman correlation was calculated between the PSI values of ASPs and gene expression when the number of cells expressing non-missing values of PSI exceeded 10.

 Step2: integrate the relationship across all genes and ASPs.
 All ASPs and genes were represented as nodes in the AEN graph (Alternative Splicing Pattern-Expression Network).
 ASPs were connected to their significantly associated genes (P value < 0.01), with the line width indicating the strength and direction (positive or negative) of the correlation.

-Output.
-The output of ASP-Expression Network is the AEN network in a file with the four columns: ASP, Gene symbol, correlation coefficient, and p value.
+Output: The output of ASP-Expression Network is the AEN network in a file with the four columns: ASP, Gene symbol, correlation coefficient, and p value.

 Below is an example command: